Your rights if you share rented accommodation

 What rights and responsibilities do sole tenants have?

 If you are the only person in your household whose name is on the tenancy agreement, you will be responsible for paying the rent and bills and ensuring that the property is kept in good order.
-This is a big responsibility, so don't take it on if you're not sure you can trust the people you'll be living with.
+This is a big responsibility, so only take it on if you're sure you can trust the people you'll be living with.

 Who pays the bills?